-Draghi's warnings deflate Euro but Dollar's rise seen limited
+Draghi's warnings deflate euro but dollar's rise seen limited

 JOBS DATA CLOBBERS CANADIAN DOLLAR

 Weaker-than-expected April employment data in Canada sent a wave of selling through the loonie.
-A loss of 28,900 jobs defied forecasts for a gain of 12,000, suggesting the labour market has stalled.
+A loss of 28,900 jobs defied forecasts for a gain of 12,000, suggesting the labor market has stalled.

 After hitting a four-month high on Thursday, the loonie has dropped 0.62 percent to C$1.0900, or 91.74 U.S. cents.

 In other trading, the U.S. dollar made a steady advance.
-Against the yen, it edged up 0.12 percent, to 101.77 yen JPY= but was still not far from Wednesday's three-week low.
-The greenback hit a one-month high versus the Swiss franc, rising 0.82 percent to 0.8873 francs.
+Against the yen, it edged up 0.12 percent, to 101.77 yen but was still not far from Wednesday's three-week low.
+The greenback hit a one-month high versus the Swiss franc, rising 0.82 percent to 0.8873 franc.

 Trading ranges narrowed in the last hours of the week ahead of the May 11 separatist referendum in Ukraine.